Silsangsa

 The temple faced a period of decline during the Joseon era when the structures were destroyed by fire.
 From this point on, the temple was shut down, although it was later restored three times during the eras of Sukjong of Joseon, Sunjo of Joseon and Gojong of Korea.
 However, the temple never returned to its previous grand scale.

 The Korean War harmed parts of the temple, as fighting forces often passed through the area, but most of the cultural relics remained intact.

 Cultural relics

 The three-tier stone pagoda in the temple is registered as National Treasures of South Korea 10.
-Also designated as treasures are ten relics from the Silla era, which is the largest number of cultural relics found in a single temple.
-A Buddha statue on site is 3 m tall, the largest steel statue in the Korean Peninsula.
+Also designated as treasures are relics from the Silla era.
+A Buddha statue on site is 3 m tall, the largest stele in the Korean Peninsula.
+The turtle stele for Monk Jeunggak is also registered.